 While a federal indictment cannot address state charges, it noted that the alleged conspirators apparently also violated North Carolina and Buncombe County law, including improper receipt of gifts or favors.

-The indictment text
+The indictment text from the grand jury

 You can strengthen independent, in-depth and investigative news for all of North Carolina